-Shaking hands is also a common practice, but only between those of the same gender, as it is not customary for Muslims of different genders to physically touch each other.
+Shaking hands is common practice but only between those of the same gender, given that it is not customary for Muslims of different genders to have physical contact.
 Public displays of affection are recommended to be kept at minimum, and Bruneians also tend to dress modestly.